flatbird/fxos-sensible-flashlight/README.md

-# fxos-sensible-flashlight
-Sensible Firefox OS sample
+# Sensible sample for Firefox OS